 And any other information that is readable on the identity document provided for your onboarding.

 ShareID collects your personal data only to the extent necessary for the purposes for which they are processed.
-In accordance with Article 6 of the GDPR, this processing may be justified by the consent of its users, by law, by legitimate interest or by a contract between ShareID and service providers.
+In accordance with Article 6 of the GDPR, this processing may be justified by the consent of its users, by law, by a legitimate interest, or by a contract between ShareID and service providers.

 ShareID's main activity is to verify the identity of its customers' users by collecting the user's identification information through two elements, which are (1) a video showing the user's face and, (2) a video of the identity document that the user presents.
-These videos, sent through a secure channel, will then be checked by artificial intelligence algorithms to issue a first report, identified by "failure", "success" or "doubt".
+These videos, sent through a secure channel, will then be checked by artificial intelligence algorithms to issue a first report, identified by "failure", "success", or "doubt".
 These checks prevent identity fraud.
 The user's consent is required to collect their information and perform an identity check.
 Nevertheless, the user has the right to refuse it but ShareID will be unable to provide its services.

-In order to verify the identity of its users, ShareID also relies on the consent of its users to access and activate the camera of their device to capture videos.
+To verify the identity of its users, ShareID also relies on the consent of its users to access and activate the camera of their device to capture videos.

 ShareID also offers a re-authentication service.
-Once the identity has been verified and integrated into the platform, ShareID issues a reusable digital identity without storing user’s personal data as they are defined by GDPR in accordance with the French National Commission for Information Technology and Civil Liberties ("CNIL").
-The user's identification data are encrypted in a way that they can not be exploitable even by ShareID.
+Once the identity has been verified and integrated into the platform, ShareID issues a reusable digital identity without storing the user’s personal data as defined by GDPR in accordance with the French National Commission for Information Technology and Civil Liberties ("CNIL").
+The user's identification data are encrypted in a way that they can not be exploited even by ShareID.
 The only person who can claim these personal data is the owner of the identity.
 This service is also based on the consent of its users.

-For the purpose of identity fraud prevention, the processing of your data is also motivated by the legitimate interest of ShareID in the management of the company and its services, to ensure the security and trust of its users and to comply with legal requirements.
+For the purpose o identity fraud prevention, the processing of your data is also motivated by the legitimate interest of ShareID in the management of the company and its services, to ensure the security and trust of its users, and to comply with legal requirements.
 In addition, an evidence file containing all the data used to validate the digital identity is kept for legal reasons, in case of litigation.

 The contact form allows you to make a complaint, ask a question or answer a message.
 Through this form, data can be processed to establish a commercial relationship with users or to receive feedback on our services.
 Its use is based on the consent of its users, and the legitimate interest of ShareID in managing its services.
-ShareID may also process data related to the use of its platform, such as connection data or IP address, in order to respond to requests for assistance made by users.
+ShareID may also process data related to the use of its platform, such as connection data or IP address, to respond to requests for assistance made by users.

 Finally, ShareID may act as a subcontractor for service providers.
 In this case, the transmission of users' personal data is motivated by the performance of its contracts, in accordance with Article 6, paragraph 1, point b of the GDPR.

-Still, some businesses may require other information available on the identity document provided by the user when verifying his identity.
+Still, some businesses may require other information available on the identity document provided by the user when verifying their identity.
 The transmission of this information is done only when the user consents to the sharing.